 If you are an information technology professional who already has a post-secondary credential, then you could find a number of options for quick certifications that pay well.
 In fact, techies are known to have access to some of the highest-paying jobs out there, especially when they have recognized and valued certifications.
 There are employers who will not even consider you for certain positions without industry credentials.
 So depending on your prior training and experience, you can find fast certification programs that can help expand your opportunities even further.
 Here are a few IT vocational areas and the most common certifications available within them.

 Cloud Computing—The field of cloud computing is growing quickly and offers skilled professionals a lot of exciting opportunities in a variety of IT settings.
 You can showcase your skills to potential employers through a number of certificates.
-For jobs in cloud computing, two of the most popular options are the MCSE: Private Cloud and Amazon Web Services (AWS) certifications.
-But those are just two of many options offered by vendors like VMware, CompTIA, Oracle, and Cisco.
+For jobs in cloud computing, the most popular options are the Amazon Web Services (AWS) certifications.
+But additional options are offered by vendors like Google and CompTIA.
 Cloud computing professionals can take on many different types of positions, depending on their education and experience.
 Those include jobs as systems analysts or programmers, server administrators, and network managers.

 (Note that the information below is for computer systems analysts.)